 Workshops Available for Tennessee School Systems

 In support school personnel in their work with students who experience significant difficulty acquiring grade level skills in reading and spelling , the Center offers professional development in the area of reading and reading disabilities.
-Workshops are provided at a nominal cost.
+Workshops are provided at a nominal cost to schools and organizations within Tennessee.
 The TN Center for Dyslexia charges a professional fee of $200 per half-day, $350 per full-day, and $700 per 2-day workshop plus reimbursement, at state rates, of expenses (mileage, meals, lodging, copying).

 To schedule a workshop please complete the workshop planning form.

 The Center also provides workshops to groups outside of Tennessee.
 Please contact the Center for information about these training oppurtunities.

 Descriptions of the workshops we offer are provided below: